 The Company adopted on January 1, 2019 ASC 842 guidance on lease accounting by applying the optional simplified transition method with cumulative impact recorded in retained earnings at January 1, 2019 and no restatement of previous periods.
-In compliance with the new lease accounting guidance, as a lessee, the Company recognizes lease arrangements on the balance sheet as right-of-use assets as a category within "Property, plant and equipment, net" on the consolidated balance sheet.
+In compliance with the new lease accounting guidance, as a lessee, the Company recognizes lease arrangements on the balance sheet as right-of-use assets as a category within "Property, plant and equipment, net".
 The corresponding lease liabilities are reported on the line "Other long-term liabilities" when payment is expected beyond twelve months, and on the line "Other payables and accrued liabilities" for the current portion of the lease obligations.
 For income statement purposes, the new guidance is still based on a dual model, requiring leases to be classified as either operating or finance leases.
 Classification criteria are largely similar to current lease accounting guidance, except that the new guidance does not contain explicit bright lines.
 The new guidance has not changed the way operating lease expenses are recognized in the consolidated income statements, which is recorded on a straight-line basis over the lease period and reported as "Cost of sales", "Selling, general and administrative", or "Research and development" in the consolidated statements of income according to the intended use of the leased asset.

-Prior to the new guidance adoption, the Company classified as capital leases arrangements in which the Company had substantially all the risks and rewards of owernship.
-The Company did not report any material capital lease arrangement as at December 31, 2018.
-Only assets leased under capital leases were included in "Property, plant and equipment, net" on the consolidated balance sheet and recorded at the lower of their fair value and the present value of the minimum lease payments.
-Lessor accounting is similar to the current model, but updated to align with certain changes to the lessee model and the new revenue recognition guidance.
+Lessor accounting is similar to the previously applied model, but updated to align with certain changes to the lessee model and the new revenue recognition guidance.
 Existing sale-leaseback guidance has been replaced with a new model applicable to both lessees and lessors.
 The Company did not report any existing sale-leaseback transaction upon adoption.
 Moreover, the Company is not involved in any significant lease arrangement in which it acts as a lessor.